Efficient Algorithms for Sparse Moment Problems without Separation

 \section{Abstract}

-We consider the sparse moment problem of learning a $k$-spike mixture in high dimensional space from its noisy moment information in any dimension.
+We consider the sparse moment problem of learning a $k$-spike mixture in high-dimensional space from its noisy moment information in any dimension.
 We measure the accuracy of the learned mixtures using transportation distance.
 Previous algorithms either assume certain separation assumptions, use more recovery moments, or run in (super) exponential time.
-Our algorithm for the 1-dimension problem (also called the sparse Hausdorff moment problem) is a robust version of the classic Prony's method, and our contribution mainly lies in the analysis.
+Our algorithm for the one-dimensional problem (also called the sparse Hausdorff moment problem) is a robust version of the classic Prony's method, and our contribution mainly lies in the analysis.
 We adopt a global and much tighter analysis than previous work (which analyzes the perturbation of the intermediate results of Prony's method).
 A useful technical ingredient is a connection between the linear system defined by the Vandermonde matrix and the Schur polynomial, which allows us to provide tight perturbation bound independent of the separation and may be useful in other contexts.
-To tackle the high dimensional problem, we first solve the 2-dimensional problem by extending the 1-dimension algorithm and analysis to complex numbers.
-Our algorithm for the high dimensional case determines the coordinates of each spike by aligning a 1-d projection of the mixture to a random vector and a set of 2d-projections of the mixture.
+To tackle the high-dimensional problem, we first solve the two-dimensional problem by extending the one-dimensional algorithm and analysis to complex numbers.
+Our algorithm for the high-dimensional case determines the coordinates of each spike by aligning a 1d projection of the mixture to a random vector and a set of 2d projections of the mixture.
 Our results have applications to learning topic models and Gaussian mixtures, implying improved sample complexity results or running time over prior work.